presume in 30 Seconds

 Word Origin

-Original meaning: To take before.
+Original meaning: To take before, to anticipate, to take for granted.

 Cultural Context